 Got a unique solution or monolithic substance that is no longer virgin grade?
 Maybe you have a tote/drum of a material that has started to drip on a pallet of your storage room?
 Did you conduct a frequent survey of your storage rooms only to find the person responsible for a chemical is no longer employed?
 These factors make identification of a sample chemical a legal requirement.
 For it is with this identification of the chemical components that a safe and environmentally friendly recycle or disposal option may be found.
 When a sample must be sent to a certified analytical laboratory, aside from using the proper container, it has to be manifested correctly and shipped by an authorized shipping vendor such as FedEx, which is where FedEx dangerous goods shipping comes into play.

-Many components go into the new Hazardous Materials, and Dangerous Goods (DG) shipping guidelines.
-Over many years, the international community has come together with the aid of the federal government to mandate changes to containers, paperwork, labeling procedures, and Chain-of Custody, all for insuring the safety of personnel and the responsible disposal of the chemicals in question.
+Many components go into the new Hazardous Materials and Dangerous Goods (DG) shipping guidelines.
+Over many years, the international community has come together with the aid of the federal government to mandate changes to containers, paperwork, labeling procedures, and Chain-of-Custody, all for ensuring the safety of personnel and the responsible disposal of the chemicals in question.

 Some of our customers pay us a fee to take the headache out of the precision that must go with this exercise.
 It is very easy for one company employee to take as long as 4-8 hours to accomplish this task.